 4.3.43.1 Definition

 This IOC represents the properties of an abstract RRMPolicy.
 The RRMPolicy_ IOC needs to be subclassed to be instantiated.
-It defines two attributes apart from those inherited from TOP IOC, the resourceType attribute defines type of resource (PRB, RRC connected users, DRB usage etc.) and the rRMPolicyMemberList attribute defines the RRMPolicyMember(s)that is subject to this policy.
+It defines two attributes apart from those inherited from TOP IOC, the resourceType attribute defines type of resource (PRB, PRB in uplink, PRB in downlink, RRC connected users, DRB usage etc.) and the rRMPolicyMemberList attribute defines the RRMPolicyMember(s)that is subject to this policy.
 An RRM resource (defined in resourceType attribute) is located in NRCellDU, NRCellCU, GNBDUFunction, GNBCUCPFunction or in GNBCUUPFunction.
 The RRMPolicyRatio IOC is one realization of a RRMPolicy_ IOC, see the inheritance in Figure 4.2.1.2-1.
 This RRM framework allows adding new policies, both standardized or as vendor specific, by inheriting from the abstract RRMPolicy_ IOC.

 4.3.43.2 Attributes